 Dry wells.
 Ventilation may be either continuous or intermittent.
 Ventilation, if continuous, shall provide at least six complete air changes per hour; if intermittent, at least 30 complete air changes per hour.
 Such ventilation shall be accomplished by mechanical means.

+C. Pumps Integral to Treatment Systems.
+Pumps integral to treatment system are pumps that move sewage or effluent from the house or pretreatment system to the treatment system and pumps that move effluent within the treatment system.
+12VAC5-610-880.A and B do not apply to these integral pumps that are internal to a manufactured treatment system.